Censorship Industrial Complex as a tool of PsyOps and a global tool of control is very potent. Action is happening against it in the US now.

-The entire operations, decision making and visioning is done by two groups - the Harvard Corporation and the Board of Overseers.
-While the former does include folks from outside the University, the latter comprises of only Harvard Grads.
+The entire operations, decision-making, and visioning are done by two groups - the Harvard Corporation and the Board of Overseers.
+While the former does include folks from outside the University, the latter comprises only Harvard Grads.
 These two are called the Governing Boards.

 This is how Harvard has been and still crafts the world order and global economics.

 In India, the greatest political charlatan P Chidambaram has been a Harvard alum.
 A man who plundered India like no other.